-Creating a Memory Box for Your Heart Dog
+Creating a Memory Box for Your Heart Dog: A Healing Ritual

 When Charlie Brown passed away at just three years old, I found myself drowning in a sea of grief with nowhere to anchor.
 As someone with a background in psychology and nearly 30 years working with families through crisis and loss, I knew intellectually that creating tangible memorials could help with grief processing.
 But knowing and doing are two different things when your heart is shattered.